 Thompson will introduce participants to the bedrock and glacial geology of the region, and share findings from his studies about the early geological researchers of the area.
-He'll help participants discern hidden clues about the glaciers that once covered the area, and explain the process of glacial retreat and climate changes that occurred several thousand years ago.
+He'll help participants discern hidden clues about the glaciers that once covered the area, and explain the process of deglaciation that occurred several thousand years ago.
 Both field techniques and laboratory follow-up will be considered, with a special emphasis on geological fieldwork.

 Thompson has extensive practical and research familiarity with the region, and is a co-author of the newly published book "The Geology of New Hampshire's White Mountains."
 He has led this well-received workshop for several years, and makes the content appropriate for all experience levels.
 Past participants have ranged from complete novices to teachers and geological professionals alike.

-The fee for supporting members of the nonprofit Mount Washington Observatory is $95 and $115 for non-members.
-This fee includes instruction and all associated materials.
+The fee for supporting members of the nonprofit Mount Washington Observatory is $75 and $105 for non-members.
+The fee includes instruction and all associated materials.

-No lengthy or strenuous hiking is involved, but participants must be in good physical condition.
+No lengthy, strenuous hiking is involved, but participants should be in good physical condition.